Europe's Ten Best Art Galleries: A Definitive Guide

 Beyond the art, the gallery offers a range of tours, lectures, and courses for those keen to learn more about the art, its history and context.
 And The National Gallery gift shop, restaurants and cafes are unusually good.
 There are even workshops in which you can create your own art.
 There are also regular concerts held at the gallery, often with themes that reflect an exhibition (such as ‘The Music of Degas’s Dancers).
 Before you visit, check the calendar to see what’s on, and whether any of the events catch your interest.

-On the banks of the Seine, the Musee D’Orsay is the foremost gallery for impressionist art.
-Perhaps the most beautiful building on this list, it was originally a railway station, it wasn’t opened as a gallery until 1986.
+On the banks of the Seine, the Musee D’Orsay is the foremost gallery dedicated to the impressionist art movement.
+Perhaps the most beautiful building on this list, the gallery is in a railway station, converted in 1986.

 Before you visit, do some research on ticketing, as there are a range of options, including combined tickets to multiple museums during a specified period.